Access and manage SCIM

 -

-In your Microsoft Entra ID tenant, create an enterprise application.
+In your identity provider portal, create or use the existing SSO application.
 For more information, see Create a Nintex Workflow application in Azure Active Directory.

 Delete a directory

-When a directory is deleted, the connection to Azure Active Directory will be lost, and Nintex Workflow will no longer receive updates from the IdP.
+When a directory is deleted, the connection to your identity provider will be lost, and Nintex Workflow will no longer accept updates from the IdP.
 As a result, any changes made to users or groups in the IdP will not take effect in Nintex Workflow.

 and select Delete for the required directory.